robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 Possible values are *Active* or *Deleted*.

 **Add:** Optional.
 The default value is *Active*.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Required.
 The Status must be set to *Deleted*.

 ## <a name="trackingtemplate"></a>Tracking Template
-The tracking template to use for your action URL.
+The tracking template to use for your promotion URLs.

 The following validation rules apply to tracking templates.
 For more details about supported templates and parameters, see the Microsoft Advertising help article [What tracking or URL parameters can I use?](https://help.ads.microsoft.com/#apex/3/en/56799/2)